43PR/dotfiles/Windows .config/README.md

 Choose the components/features you want.

-Editing the Configuration
+The location should be:

 C:\Users\<YOUR_USERNAME>\.config\yasb\config.yaml

 You can bookmark this location.

 Edit the configuration with: VSCodium, Notepad or any other text editor

+Or download this repo (dotfiles > Code > download zip) and copy the yasb folder

 Autostart